5 Common Problems ‘Down There’ — and Whether They Are Contagious

 There are five common vaginal-area disorders that can often present with similar symptoms.
 Find out which are contagious and how to treat them.

-When you feel the itch and pain of vaginal-area discomfort, your first thought is likely of a yeast infection.
+When you feel the itch, irritation and pain of vaginal-area discomfort, your first thought is likely of a yeast infection.
 But other common disorders can cause similar discomfort.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy